simonescaccia/IoTProject/Concept.md

 ## Simulation

-We built a simulation infrastructure on IoT-LAB, in order to provide a large scale irrigation water leakage system and to test distributed interaction between MCUs.
-In detail, the system scheme is tree-based, with a root node corresponding to the source MCU, intermediate nodes corresponding to fork MCUs and leaf nodes corresponding to MCUs at valve site.
-The communication between simulated devices is implemented using LoRaMAC, while LoRaWAN and TheThingsNetwork are used to send data to the cloud.
+We built a simulation infrastructure on IoT-LAB, to provide a large-scale irrigation water leakage system and to test distributed interaction between MCUs.
+The communication between nodes is implemented using LoRaMAC, while LoRaWAN and TheThingsNetwork are used to send data to the cloud.
+Also, we will use this simulation to makes some experiments on energy consumpion using the IoT-LAB monitoring tool.

 ## Prototype